austinbillings/xx/readme.md

 ***

+## How the f*ck do I compile the CSS?

+If you made added to the generated properties (in `xx.json`) or you lost your copy of the CSS files, you might wanna generate the CSS yourself.

+Got PHP installed?
+I thought so. `cd` to the src directory in terminal, then run `php xx.php`.
+It will automatically build pretty and minified css files to the `/dist` directory.

+***

 ## Why is it called `xx`?

 Come on.
 You know about variables right? **xx** refers to the fact that MOST of the classes consist of a prefix, followed by a numerical value. xx references the variable nature of this numerical value.

 For instance, setting font-size to 15px pixels is written as `f15`, setting margin left to 30px is written as `ml30`, and setting a max-width of 50% is written as `max50p`.
 These could be visualized simply as `fxx`, `mlxx`, and `maxxXp`.
 Some classes use numeric values of 1 digit (i.e. `opacity: 0.5` is written as `o5`) and some use 3 digits (for example, `max-width:500px` is `max500`), but the principle remains the same.

+***

+## Where's the cheatsheet?
+How do I know what codes to use?
+This isn't documentation.

+Relax.
+Just take a look at the non-minified CSS file.
+Cmd+F to find the css property you wanna change.
+The rest will be obvious.
+There are a TON of shortcodes.

+***

+## Bower Install

+If you wanna install via bower, just do `bower install xx`.
+Easy peasy!